zeromq/zproject/README.md

     -->

     <!--
-        Actors, are build using the simple actor framework from czmq.
-If the actors class header or source file doesn't exist this will generate a skeleton for them.
+        Actors, are built using the simple actor framework from czmq.
+If the actors class header or source file doesn't exist, this will generate a skeleton for them.
 The generated test method of the actor will teach you how to use them.
 Also have a look at the czmq docs to learn more about actors.